 Chocolate and Cocao and Antioxidants

 In his tests he listed which nutrients, dark chocolate and cocao, or cocoa, contained.
-They are :
+They are:

-Flavenoids (powerful and potent antioxidants)
+• Flavenoids (powerful and potent antioxidants

-Fibre
+• Fibre

-Magnesium
+• Magnesium

-Arginine
+• Arginine

-Caffeine
+• Caffeine

-Theobromine
+• Theobromine

 The ingredients all have a bearing on the lowering of blood pressure.

-Dr. Katz has more to say about the recent assumptions being made in the news headlines.
-The picture being painted is not quite what went on in the lab with Dr. Katz` patients.
+imageDr.
+Katz had more to say about the assumptions being made in the news headlines.
+The picture being painted was not quite what went on in the lab with Dr. Katz` patients.
 They weren’t given marshmallows covered in milk chocolate to eat.
 It was DARK chocolate with a cocoa content of 60% or more.
-Download and read it for yourself on Dr. Katz own website under the subheading, Chocolate: Dark Truths, White Lies.
-The chocolate he used in his chocolate and blood pressure reduction tests was sugar free, with 50 calories less per 8oz, than the chocolate that we normally indulge in, milk or white with a lot of sugar content.

-For those of us who like to get the facts right, the latest on this subject of chocolate and blood pressure reduction is summarised from a survey carried out on the literature of German researchers based on 10 selected studies on Cocoa.
+For those of us who like to get the facts right, the latest on this subject of chocolate and blood pressure reduction is summarized from a survey carried out on the literature of German researchers based on 10 selected studies on Cocoa.
 Some of the points brought out were as follows :

 Based on their analysis, regular consumption of polyphenol-rich cocoa products like dark chocolate may be considered a part of a blood pressure-lowering diet, provided there is no total gain in calorie intake, however, in the studies they reviewed for the survey, the blood pressure results occurred with cocoa doses above the habitual intake and were observed only in the setting of short-term interventions.